 05 of 06

-Once the root gutters are cleared of debris, make sure the downspouts are cleared.
+Once the roof gutters are cleared of debris, make sure the downspouts are cleared.
 If your downspouts have horizontal extension pipes, remove these to clear the downspouts.

 Take a hose and place it into the downspout from the top opening where the gutters feed into it.
 Have a helper turn on the water and check for downspout flow.
 If the downspout is clogged, clear it out:

 Continue to 6 of 6 below.

 - Pack the downspout opening around the hose with a rag, sealing the hose tight.

 - If the clog persists, remove the hose and manually clear it using a plumbing snake.
 Feed the snake from the top of the downspout until it hits the obstruction, which is usually at the point of a curve in the downspout pipe.

 - Once you think you have the downspout cleared, test the flow by running water through it.

 06 of 06